 Teacher communities are a nice blend of social interaction and knowledge-sharing among peers.
 We put together a list of our favorite online PLNs for you to check out over the break.
 And yes, we included our own.
 See you there!

-For teachers, by teachers, this website is a professional development resource for new ideas on teaching media literacy.
+Formerly Digital Is, The Current is an open publishing media literacy website created and curated by a community of educators.
 It was created under the direction of the National Writing Project (NWP) and champions a strong sense of community.
-The site content is organized into four sections: Blog, Resources, Collections, and Community.
+The site content is organized into three sections: Blog, Resources, and Collections.
 This content not only focuses on writing but also extends to general teaching practices.
 Educators can get support and feedback from peers while staying current in the digital landscape.

 Twitter is an incredible resource for professional development.
 Although not focused primarily on teachers or education, Twitter makes it easy for educators to build and expand their personal learning networks.
 Education-focused chats are a great way to engage; they're searchable by hashtags such as #edchat, #ellchat, and #sschat.
 By following other teachers and thought leaders, it's easy to find new resources and support among peers.